 Spaying and neutering is the only humane method of controlling stray animal populations.

 Every year I get literally dozens of emails from tourists asking for help saving a box of abandoned newborn kittens or an injured dog.
 Unfortunately, there's very little I can do to help.

-Instead, what I do is tithe part of the income from Montenegro to sterilisation programmes run by Tierhilfe Montenegro and Stray Aid Montenegro (SAM).
+Instead, what I do is tithe part of the income from Montenegro to sterilisation programmes run by organisations I work closely with.

 In 2018, in conjunction with Friends of Dogs Montenegro, we are sterilising all of the cats in Herceg Novi old town.
 There's a steady population of adults, with several litters of kittens annually.
 All of the cats and kittens will be sterilised by the end of the year.

-The good news is that you can help too... and it needn't cost you a penny.
+The good news is that you can help too... and it doesn't cost you a penny.